-If you’re considering how best to move forward with building or improving your web presence, you’re bound to have a lot of questions.
-Here are ten frequently asked questions to help you gain a better understanding of how digital marketing, SEO, PPC advertising and Social Media Marketing can help your business build a stronger presence on the Internet.
+If you’re considering the best way to move forward with building or improving your web presence, you’re bound to have a lot of questions.
+Here are answers to ten frequently asked questions to help you gain a better understanding of how digital marketing, SEO, Keyword Research, PPC advertising and Social Media Marketing can help your business build a stronger presence on the Internet.

 Frequently Asked Questions

 3. Why does my business need a growing web presence?

 4. Why do I need SEO for my business?

 5. What are Keywords?

 6. What is Social Media?

 8. Why do Search Engine Rankings Change Frequently?

 9. How much do SEO and Web Presence services cost?